 Years ago cities began to add chlorine and fluoride to the water supply.
 Fluoride may be fine for your teeth but many indoor plants are not fond of it.

 Lynn Griffith from A & L Labs states:

 “Fluoridated city water usually has 1 ppm (parts per million) of fluoride, four times the amount considered safe for sensitive plants.”

 His book is a MUST HAVE and MUST READ for any commercial grower of plants.

 Don’t get the idea that if you water your plants with water from the kitchen they are going to die.
-What does this have to do with brown tips on your plants anyway?
+What does this have to do with brown edges on leaves on your plants anyway?

 Over time some of these minor chemicals such as boron and fluoride build up in the leaves.

-This build up shows itself in the form of brown leaves on plants pr tip burn on dracaenas, and spider plants.
-Spathiphyllums – the Peace Lily plant show distorted leaves with high boron.
+This buildup shows itself in the form of brown plants leaves on plants or tip burn on Dracaenas, and spider plants.
+Spathiphyllums – the Peace Lily plant show distorted or yellow leaves with high boron.